winitzki/scall/tutorial/programming_dhall.md

 The built-in Dhall type `Double` does not support any numerical operations.
 However, one can use values of type `Natural` to implement floating-point arithmetic.
-The `scall` repository contains [proof-of-concept code](https://winitzki.github.io/dhall/Float/) implementing some floating-point operations: `Float/create`, `Float/show`, `Float/compare`, `Float/add`, `Float/subtract`, `Float/multiply`, `Float/divide` and so on.
+The `scall` repository contains [proof-of-concept code](https://winitzki.github.io/dhall/Float/) implementing some floating-point operations: `Float/create`, `Float/show`, `Float/compare`, `Float/add`, `Float/subtract`, `Float/multiply`, `Float/divide`, and so on.
-Floating-point numbers are represented by a decimal mantissa and a decimal exponent, and support arbitrary precision (in both mantissa and exponent).
+Floating-point numbers are represented by a decimal mantissa and a decimal exponent, supporting arbitrary precision (in both mantissa and exponent).
 ```dhall
 let Float/create = (./Float/Type.dhall).Float/create
 let Float/divide = ./Float/divide.dhall